learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 ## Summary

-In this lesson, we conducted a couple of simple tests comparing sample and population means, in an attempt to reject our null hypotheses.
-This provides you with a strong foundation to move ahead with more advanced tests and approaches in statistics.
+In this lesson, you conducted a couple of simple tests comparing sample and population means, in an attempt to reject our null hypotheses.
+This provides you with a strong foundation to move ahead with more advanced tests and approaches later on.